 Undergraduate Student Discussion

-Part of unit 7 of the Course on Genomics, Ethics and Society, this section includes a scenario and instructions for an online discussion about the scenario.
+Part of unit 6 of the Course on Genomics Ethics and Society, this undergraduate-level scenario discusses issues of genetics and crops.

 Directions: Read the following scenario to prepare for the discussion.

 Imagine that you are a doctor deciding who will receive gene therapy for hypertension (what is generally known as high blood pressure).
 The selected candidates will receive infusions of the SUMO-1 gene, where blood carrying the gene is pumped directly to the heart.
 This process has been shown to decrease blood pressure and improve general heart function, and does not pose any other health risks.
 Suppose you are trying to choose between two very serious cases.
 One person’s hypertension is primarily the result of a congenital disorder inherited from the candidate’s parents.
 The other candidate’s hypertension is primarily due to a lifetime of poor habits, including smoking and lack of exercise.
 Suppose the current supply of SUMO-1 is limited, so only one candidate can be chosen at this time.